DataDog/documentation/content/en/service_management/app_builder/_index.md

 ## Configure App Builder actions

-Datadog App Builder provides over 400+ actions across several integrations, along with generic actions such as an HTTP request action and JavaScript data operator.
-These actions allow you to perform any task required in your flow.
+Datadog App Builder provides over 400+ actions across several integrations, along with generic actions such as an HTTP request action and JavaScript function action.
+Together, these actions allow you to perform any task required in your flow.

 ## Start with blueprints